tupelo-schneck/its-electric/trunk/README.txt

 to have "it's electric" dump trace output.

-If you have memory issues, consider giving java more memory using an option like -Xmx128M .
+If you have memory issues, consider giving java more memory using an option like -server or -Xmx128M .
+In fact consider that in any case;
+I particularly recommend java -server for this.

 (2) Next you'll need to set up the "it's electric" web files